 Once again, Sacramento has been passed over by the NCAA.

-The city and Sleep Train Arena are not on the list of venues hosting NCAA men's basketball tournament games in 2014 or 2015.
+The city and Sleep Train Arena were denied a bid to host NCAA men's basketball tournament games in 2014 or 2015.
 That list was released earlier this week.

 Sacramento sports officials were surprised earlier this year when the NCAA asked them to apply to host tournament games after being denied a bid in 2009.
 An NCAA official told The Bee in September that Sacramento and its arena met the standards for host venues, including having an arena seating at least 12,000, a major airport and hotels.

-John McCasey, the executive director of the city's sports commission, said he had not spoken to the NCAA about the decision this year and "unless I know what they're thinking was, I don't know what to say."
+John McCasey, executive director of the Sacramento Sports Commission, said he had not spoken to the NCAA about the decision this year and "unless I know what their thinking was, I don't know what to say."

 "Any time we try to bid on something and don't get it, it's disappointing," he said.

-An NCAA spokesman could not be reached for comment.
+An NCAA spokesman did not return a phone call seeking comment.

 While many of the host arenas and cities chosen for tournament games are larger than Sacramento, some are not.
 The Sacramento region has a population of about 2.5 million and Sleep Train Arena seats 17,317 for basketball.